KyloIO/kylo-docs/EnableSentryAuthorizationGuide.rst

 |image3|

 Sentry authorization is configured successfully.
-Now create a feed from ThinkBig UI and test it.
+Now create a feed from the Kylo UI and test it.

 .. |image1| image:: media/sentry-auth/S1.png
    :width: 6.50000in